CLEVER-CODER-PNG/college/statement.md

 The scope of this project includes:

-Sending WhatsApp messages using the Twilio API.
+1) sending WhatsApp messages using the Twilio API.

-Providing a command-line interface for user input.
+2) Providing a command-line interface for user input.

-Allowing users to set a future date and time for message delivery.
+3) Allowing users to set a future date and time for message delivery.

-Calculating the delay between the current time and the scheduled time.
+4) Calculating the delay between the current time and the scheduled time.

-Automatically sending the message at the exact scheduled moment.
+5) Automatically sending the message at the exact scheduled moment.

-Handling basic errors and invalid scheduling attempts.
+6) Handling basic errors and invalid scheduling attempts.

 Target Users